-- Put the flour into a big bowl, add the yeast, and stir with a big whisk or a wooden spoon until the flour and the yeast are well combined.
+- Put the flour into a big bowl, add the yeast, and stir with a big whisk or wooden spoon until well combined.

 - In a big measuring cup stir together the warm water, sugar or honey, salt and olive oil.

-- kneading!
-Turn the dough out of the bowl onto a clean, well-floured surface.
+- Kneading.
+Turn the dough out of the bowl onto a clean, floured surface.
 Make sure it is at a height where you are comfortable working.
-If the dough is very moist or sticky, sprinkle additional flour over the top.
+If the dough is too stiff, add a little bit of warm water.
+If the dough is way too sticky, sprinkle additional flour over it.

 - Gather the dough into a pile and begin pressing it together.
 Press the heels of your palms firmly into the dough, pushing forward slightly.
 Fold the far edge of the dough upwards, towards you, and press it into the middle of the ball.
 Rotate it slightly.
 Repeat this press-fold-turn sequence for as long as your hands can go (about 10 minutes).

-- shape the dough into a nice round ball, put it back in the the big bowl, and cover with a plastic wrap or a moist clean kitchen towel.
-Set the bowl in a warm place (not too warm - not on top of a radiator or in the sun, in the winter I use a folded table cloth over the plastic wrap to keep it warm - something my mom used to do) and let it rise until it doubles it's size - for about 1½ hours.
+- shape the dough into a nice round ball, put it back in the big bowl, dust it with flour and cover with a plastic wrap or a moist clean kitchen towel.
+Set the bowl in a warm place (not too warm - not on top of a radiator or in the sun, in the winter I use a folded tablecloth over the plastic wrap to keep it warm - something my mom used to do) and let it rise until it doubles its size - about 1½ hours.

 - When the dough has doubled in size, you need to knock the air out of it by pressing it down with your palm.
 Knead it for 1 minute into a ball.
 Using a knife, cut the dough into 12 pieces.
 Shape each piece into a roll or divide it into three and braid it into a mini challa, or divide the dough into two and make two big challas.